Apiiro Risk Assessment (ASPM)

 APIs are essential to software development and innovation but they are – by their very nature – a critical component in the application attack surface.
 An entire industry has popped up focused solely on API Security and there is even an OWASP API Security Project, with its own list of Top 10 vulnerabilities and risks.

 But despite the Shift Left movement in Application Security, API discovery, governance, testing, and observability have remained firmly in the realm of production systems.
-It’s time to uncover, prioritize, and remediate API Security risks before they reach production by adopting a Shift Left approach.
+It’s time to uncover, prioritize, and remediate API security risks at the commit or Pull Request before they reach production (i.e. Shift Left approach).

-This means involving not only API and Cloud Security experts but AppSec and Developers as well so you can protect your APIs from design to development before releasing to the cloud.
+This means involving not only Cloud Security experts but AppSec and Developers as well so you can protect your APIs from design to development before releasing to the cloud.